guluc3m/loc/source/models/user.rst

 User
 ====

-This model represents user accounts in the platform (including administrator ones).
+User accounts in the platform (including administrator ones).
 Note that session management is performed by means of a JWT token obtained through the :doc:`/api/users/login` endpoint.

+User roles are registered in the `user_roles` database relationship, and are checked on certain operations.

+Users can follow other users.
+Followers can see matches in which other users have participated.
+This is is done through the `followers` database relationship.

 .. py:class:: User